-When ordering catering for events, it’s always important to request quotes from a number of suppliers to ensure you are receiving the best deal based on your requirements.
+When ordering catering for events, it is always important to request quotes from a few suppliers to ensure you are receiving the best deal based on your requirements.
 We recommend you review at least two quotes and include ACU’s on-site campus caterers when doing so.

 To learn more about on-site campus catering, visit the website here where you will find the campus catering contacts list.
 Not all rooms on campus allow catering to be served in the space.
 Consult with concierge about your requirements once you have made a booking.

 You should always notify the caterers of specific meal requirements, e.g. gluten intolerances or vegetarian.
 You may only know these meal requirements closer to the end of the registration process and in the lead-up to the event.

 When advising approximate numbers, catering quotes (price per head) may be based on a minimum number of guests.
 Be sure to be as accurate as possible and underestimate if you are not sure.

 Ensure final guest numbers are advised as per the event contract or booking confirmation (normally three working days to one week out).

 Consider the ratio of female to male guests and the time of day when selecting menu items.

 If you are ordering beverages, check the venue you are using has glassware available for use (and enough of it).

 ACU has a duty of care to ensure that alcohol is served in a responsible manner at any University function.
 Please refer to the Alcohol and Other Drugs at ACU Policy for further information.

 We do not recommend you cater a function yourself or offer BYO alcohol.
 If you choose to do so, please ensure that any staff serving alcohol are accredited with a Responsible Service of Alcohol (RSA).